Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 Precision shot now has +2 to hit instead of -4.

+### Pilot Injury

+Overheating now causes a pilot injury.

+Pilots can be injured multiple times in one instance of combat.

 ### Morale

 Morale now has a max capacity of 100 instead of 50.